 - accessible toilets either within the library or very close by (refer to floorplans below)

 - elevators to access multiple levels of our libraries at all locations

-See our floorplans to locate accessible bathrooms, study spaces and other facilities.
+Refer to our floorplans to locate accessible bathrooms, study spaces and other facilities.

 Our Burwood library has a fully equipped accessible bathroom including a hoist and adult change table.
 You can also find other accessible bathrooms on campus by searching for 'Deakin' at Changing Places.

 The following assistive technology is available at all campus libraries and must be booked in advance.
 Contact us to make a booking.

 - JAWS text to speech

 - Dragon Naturally Speaking speech to text

 - HP Precision Scan (OCR and scanner imaging software)

 - Wynn (text to speech, browser, scanning, OCR)